KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_938044007425146890_940718525121716254_transcript-suck-limit.html)

 **Finding:** Every ability / taunt that can pull mob has a limit.
 These limits differ from each other, ranging from 13-15.
-Some can also be affected by In-game fps.
+Some can also be affected by In-game FPS.

 **Evidence:**

 * Jean E - 14
-* kazuha Hold/Tap E 14
+* Kazuha Hold/Tap E 14
   * [YouTube](https://youtu.be/poifmkFWvN0)
 * Jean E 13(30fps)
   * [YouTube](https://www.youtube.com/watch?v=IqnzPtPOFM0)